Hell Night (1981)

 Many good shots on Jeff walking around a maze of bushes with a pitchfork and then spotting a corpse.

-Many great dark shots with the two of them wandering through passageways of a tunnel and acting cautious as well as a great shocked reactions after they spot dead bodies in a table with some candles as there's great close up shots on all of this.
-A perfect shot on the killer spotting them in a distance of the passageway and then the two of them looking freaked out and running away.
+Many great dark shots with the two of them wandering through passageways of a tunnel and acting cautious.
+Great shocked reactions after they spot dead bodies on a table with some candles.
+Great close up shots on all of this.

 A nice shot on Jeff falling down a staircase while struggling with the killer.